 The Chinese Communist Party (CCP) has been frantically trying to influence the discussion on the CCP coronavirus.
-The international community not only blames the CCP for being lax in their attitude toward controlling the epidemic early on and holding back important information, but it is also looking to make the Chinese regime pay compensation for the loss of business revenues and individual lives.
-Here are 4 ways Beijing is changing the story of COVID-19 to exonerate itself from all consequences resulting from the pandemic.
+The international community not only blames the CCP for being lax in their attitude toward controlling the COVID-19 epidemic early on and holding back important information, but it is also looking to make the Chinese regime pay compensation for the loss of business revenues and individual lives.

 1. Wuhan and bats